 Does your company already have the resources and structures in place to set, distribute, track, and review OKRs on a regular basis?
-Are the OKRs your team is writing high-quality?
+Are your teams writing high-quality OKRs?
 If so, you may be one of the rare organizations that can start using OKRs from the top-to-bottom from the beginning.

-If this is your first time implementing a structured goal-tracking process or if you are not confident in your OKR writing abilities yet, it may make sense to start with a smaller team, improve your skill at crafting clear company-wide objectives and then expand the practice.
+If this is your first time implementing a structured goal-tracking process or if you are not confident in your OKR writing abilities, it may make sense to start with a smaller team, improve your skill at crafting clear company-wide Objectives, and then expand the practice.
 In the early stages, quality will yield better results over complete compliance.

 For some smaller companies like garage startups, it may make more sense to stick only to company-wide OKRs for a while.
-Companies with less than 10 employees don’t necessarily need individual OKRs.
+Companies with fewer than 10 employees don’t necessarily need individual OKRs.

 A committed leadership team is a must